schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 ## Modeling system's load on Gatling

 Gatling is a good tool for developing performance tests.
 It provides a simple API, efficient thread management mechanism for managing requests under simulation, and can generate reports with very good quality.
-When accesing the performance of your system using such a tool, the first step to take is understand how you can simulate the same load that your system receives in production using Galting.
+When accesing the performance of your system using such a tool, the first step to take is understand how you can simulate the same load that your system receives in production using Gatling.
 There are probably many ways of doing this out there, but the way I'll provide here depends on metrics history collected from your system.

-To start of modelling the system's received load in Gatling, we start by understanding the usual load curve observed within a normal day of operations.
+To start off modelling the system's received load in Gatling, we start by understanding the usual load curve observed within a normal day of operations.
 This information can be extracted from many tools (e.g.: Grafana) by looking at the requests per second (RPS) metric.
 Below is presented a fictional example:

 ![Load Grafana](/assets/imgs/gatling-load-grafana.png)

-With this information in hands, you can start modelling the observed curve to a discrete table by separating the general smooth load increases and decreases from the spikes.
-This table facilitates configuring Gatling through its API functions (see the snippet below the table).
+With this information in hands, you can start modelling the observed curve to a discrete table by separating the general smooth load increases and decreases from the spikes (see the snippet below the table).
+Later on, this table will facilitate configuring Gatling through its API functions.

 | Time          | Load                      |
 |---------------|---------------------------|